fpetros1/Material-Spring/README.md

 <img src="https://raw.githubusercontent.com/LightSnowDev/Material-Spring/master/screenshot/wallpaper_screenshot.jpg" />

-## Staus of this repo
+## Status of this repo
-Mailspring failed to communicate releases, progress or just a "one month break, see ya till then".
+Mailspring failed to communicate releases, progress or just a "one or two months vacation, see ya till then".
 This means I will not update this repo any more.

 ## This theme